Punktum-dk/epp-service-specification/README.md

 <a id="xsd-definition"></a>
 ##### XSD Definition

 The `restore` command is an extension to `update domain`.
 All is described in [RFC:3915].
-The XSD has been included in our EPP XSD repository as `rgs-1.0.xsd` all lifted from [RFC:3915], please see [the repository][DKHMXSD4.1] for details.
+The XSD has been included in our EPP XSD repository as `rgs-1.0.xsd` all lifted from [RFC:3915], please see [the repository][DKHMXSD] for details.

 <a id="transfer-domain"></a>
 #### transfer domain